Miyamoto Usagi: Character history

 At the end of his training, Katsuichi brought Usagi to a fencing tournament hosted by the Dogora school.
-Usagi won the tournament, his final match being against his old "comrade" Kenichi, who by then was the top student of the Dogora school, and earned his own daisho: the katana named Yagi no Eda (en: "Willow Branch") and the wakizashi named Aoyagi (en: "Young Willow").
+Usagi won the tournament, his final match being against his old "comrade" Kenichi, who by then was the top student of the Dogora school, and earned his own daishō: the katana named Yagi no Eda (en: "Willow Branch") and the wakizashi named Aoyagi (en: "Young Willow").
 The region's daimyō, Lord Mifune, was observing the contest and was impressed with Usagi's skill enough to offer him a position as a retainer.
 Before leaving to enter Mifune's service, Usagi returned to his village for a final farewell, where he found Kenichi had been staying at an inn in drunken despair, having sworn to leave the school due to his failure to win the tournament, but too ashamed to return home.
 Together they returned to their village to free it from brigands that were threatening it.
 Kenichi decided to stay, and would eventually become headman upon Usagi's father's death, which comforted Mariko somewhat against the loss of her other dearest friend.
 Kenichi and Mariko later married; however, before leaving the village, Usagi and Mariko had a romantic encounter that resulted in a son, Jotaro, whose parentage was hidden from Usagi for years.

 In his term of service, Usagi rose to become a trusted personal bodyguard of his Lord and his family.
 That stable career was destroyed when a villainous rival lord, Lord Hikiji, sent ninja to assassinate the Mifune family.
 In the assault, Mifune's wife and son were murdered, and Lord Mifune waged war on his rival in revenge.
 That war concluded at the battle of Adachigahara, sometimes referenced as Adachi Plain, where Mifune had the upper hand until Buichi Toda, one of his subordinate commanders, betrayed him and joined with Hikiji.
 Usagi's friend and immediate superior, Gunichi, then fled the field upon seeing that the battle was lost.
 Lord Mifune was killed by an arrow barrage; Usagi performed his final duty, which was to escape with his lord's head to prevent the enemy from displaying it.
 As he fought free, he had his so far only personal confrontation with Hikiji, which left him with the distinctive arched scar over his left eye.
 Usagi escaped into the forest, buried Lord Mifune's head, and eluded pursuit by Hikiji's forces.
 By saving Lord Mifune's head from desecration, Usagi felt he had atoned for the disgrace of losing the battle.
 Otherwise, he would have felt compelled to commit seppuku.
 Usagi has since avenged his master's death upon both Toda and Gunichi, although Hikiji remains beyond his reach.